-Government to Establish New Institution to Oversee Infrastructural Development
+Government To Establish New Institution To Oversee Infrastructural Development

 Compliance Function:-This will provide institutional and regulatory leadership required to sustainably manage infrastructure master plans and projects.

-The release disclosed that President Adama Barrow is therefore very pleased, to announce these plans and will keep the public informed with every step of the way in the weeks and months ahead, as certain milestones are achieved.
+The release disclosed that President Adama Barrow is therefore pleased to announce these plans, and will keep the public informed of every step of the way in the weeks and months ahead, when certain milestones are achieved.

-The release indicates: ‘‘The Gambia Government notes with concern, that despite modest infrastructural developments since Independence in 1965, the country faces major constrains in its overall infrastructural landscape as compared to our neighbours.
-Some places in The Gambia are in dire need of major infrastructural facelifts.”